 Eastbourne’s Direction of Travel: Issues & Options for the Eastbourne Local Plan is an important document that is worth spending a little time on, and well worth responding to.
 There is much else in the Eastbourne Plan that will be of interest to Sovereign Harbour residents, including a strategy on out-of-town retail sites that may have some consequences for the Sovereign Harbour Retail Park (see page 44 of The Plan).
 It also proposes policies on flood defences, public transport, the environment and global warming that will have serious implications for the future.
 Let the council have your views on the future of our town.
 Any views are strengthened by the number of similar responses received.

-SHRA has extracted all the questions and options as a separate document that you may wish to use as an aid when responding.
+SHRA extracted all the questions and options of the consultation document as a separate document that you may wish to view.
 Click this link to download the full list of questions and options from the SHRA website .